data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 In science, people are always building on a scientific discovery of others.
 Just like in data science, we’re building on things that people have already developed in certain models and other things.
 But there’s this collaborative effort, if we’re not able to reproduce what other groups and what other people have done in the same way that they did it then we – that incremental improvement of our methods is hampered.

-**Host:** That sort of confirmatory evidence makes a lot of sense of why we trust the scientific theory.
+**Kyle:** That sort of confirmatory evidence makes a lot of sense of why we trust the scientific theory.
 In contrast, why is reproducibility critical in business?

 **Daniel:** That last answer kind of leads into this aspect.
 And I’d like to think about this in a few different ways.
 So first off, I think that reproducibility is a precursor to true incremental improvement in your methods within a business.
 If you’re not able to understand what you did before or what other people have done in the company and be able to reproduce it, it’s much more difficult to be able to improve on what has been done in the past.